 More powerful than any other factor, however, is simply the need to go.
 There’s something about me that’s wired differently than most people.
 I like to think that it’s the same short circuit that drove men like Columbus, Cook, Shackleton, and others.
 It’s the need to go somewhere simply because it’s there.

 Georgia has really only been on my radar for a couple months.
-And in that time, my desire to go has grown from just a pit stop on an around the world trip, to wanting to move there, for at least a year.
+And in that time, my desire to go has grown from just a pit stop on an around the world trip, to wanting to move there.
 The more I learned about this amazing country, the more I yearned to go for rational reasons, not just a yearning to travel.

 A former Soviet republic, sandwiched between Russia and Turkey, Georgia is one of the most unique places on Earth, in many ways.

 The weather is perfect.
-From a standard Mediterranean climate along the black sea, season snowfall up in the Caucasus Mountains, and basically nice weather all year.
+From a standard Mediterranean climate along the Black Sea, seasonal snowfall up in the Caucasus Mountains, and basically nice weather all year.
 Perfect sailing weather every day?
 Kind of hard to beat that.

 In Bat’umi, a coastal town just north of the Turkish border, a brand new year-round indoor ice rink was recently built.
 Even better, it’s immediately adjacent to the public marina.